jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

     - have in mind that the code spent a lot of time and effort on the change, so be kind and unassuming and applaud nice solutions.
     - review should be all-round positive.
+- if you ask for an explanation, ensure this is implemented in code (e.g. rewrite or a comment).
+This doesn't  apply if you're unfamiliar with the code area.
 - respond to a review request shortly after it comes (if not in the middle of deep work).
 At most 1 day shouldn't pass before you respond.
 - provide feedback on code, not the author.